zeh-almeida/6502-sharp/README.md

 The objective of this project is to present a alternative: while aiming at the original hardware, the goal is to provide an implementation which is as "human-friendly" as possible.

+At the same time, this is a learning project: most people with high-level background tremble and shake when mentioning assembly, binary and any other low-level term, let's change that.

 There are many techniques used to reach the objective:
 * Object Oriented design
 * Code documentation